mvelazc0/Invoke-SMBLogin/README.md

 ## Using Invoke-SMBLogin with Powershell Empire ##

-To use Invoke-SMBLogin from a Powershell Empire agent, have have to copy the Powershell script and the Empire module python script to the Empire folder:
+To use Invoke-SMBLogin from a Powershell Empire agent, you have to copy the Powershell script and the Empire module python script to the Empire folder:

 - Invoke-SMBLogin.ps1 to **data/module_source/situational_awareness/network/**
 - smblogin.py to **lib/modules/powershell/situational_awareness/network/**